 Group production plants use mainly three types of energy: (i) fuel burned to generate steam, hot water or electricity on-site; (ii) purchased steam or hot water; and (iii) electricity.
-Beyond 2030, the identification of new technology families is expected to enable the Group to upgrade these assets to meet its 2050 targets.
-Indeed, the energy transition strategy to phase out the use of coal by 2030 illustrates the Group's ability to proactively address these transformations.

 Basic energy consumption data are measured by each production site in a proprietary format via a centralized IT system, and then consolidated and analyzed at Group level using an automated system.